alessiovecchio/turbidimeter/README.md

 The directory turbidimeter contains the code that will be deployed on the Raspberry board.

 The directory Server contains the elements required to start the server to collect the data from the different sensors.

+The directory 3D-head contains the head.stl file for 3D printing the head of the turbidimeter along with an image of the printed object.

+The directory images contains the prototype image and the image of the 3D-printed head with the light sensors embedded within.

 ## Raspberry installation instructions